Supersymmetric Carroll Galileons in Three Dimensions: Abstract

 \section{Abstract}

 We present the first example of an interacting Carroll supersymmetric field theory with both temporal and spatial derivatives, belonging to the Galileon class, where the non-linear field equation remains second-order in derivative.
 To achieve this, we introduce two novel tools.
-First, we demonstrate that the two-dimensional Galilei/Carroll duality can be extended to higher dimensions, and includes the supersymmetry, by expressing the generators in a spinor basis.
+First, we generalize the bosonic map between the Galilei and Carroll algebras to include supersymmetry by using a spinor basis for the symmetry generators.
 We then show that Carroll superalgebras are naturally connected to Euclidean, rather than Poincar\'e, superalgebras.
 Using the real multiplet of the three-dimensional $\cN=1$ Euclidean supersymmetry, we construct the scalar multiplet for $\cN=2$ Carroll supersymmetry and develop a tensor calculus to realize the aforementioned model.
 These results offer new insights into the structure of genuine higher-dimensional Carroll field theories and Carroll supersymmetry.
 While these tools are utilized to build a specific model, we anticipate that they possess broader applications in Carrollian physics.

 \allowdisplaybreaks